SkyRats/workshops/03_Encapsulation/README.md

 Organization may be something that we could not give so much importance for basic programs like the example above, but when we are making or we are part of a bigger project with hundereds, thousands or even millions of lines of code or classes this is the most important virtue so we can continue developing and sharing this development with other people.

-In C++ we organize our files in three main files, the **HEADER** files which have the extension `.h` on their names. so if the name of the file is "example" the header file's name is `example.h`.
-There's also the **SOURCE** files which have the extension `.cpp`, so the example's source file nasme is `example.cpp`.
-And finally the code which is going to be the executable program, the `main.cpp`.
+In C++ we organize our files in three main files, the **HEADER** files which have the extension `.h` on their names.
+So if the name of the file is "example" the header file's name is `example.h`.
+There're also the **SOURCE** files which have the extension `.cpp`, so the example's source file name is `example.cpp`.
+And finally the `main.cpp` which is going to be the executable program.

 **NOTE:** All the .cpp files must be compiled, since they include the header files we don't need to compile the .h files